natarajmb/spring-ai-intro/README.md

 #### Run the application to execute simple queries

 Let's rerun the application.
-If its not running, before executing the next step.
+If its not running already.
 Some of this answers might be  different for you as LLMs are not always deterministic.

 Try the query
 ```shell